Who is Escoffier?

-The creation of the kitchen brigade system is credited to Georges Auguste Escoffier.
+Georges Auguste Escoffier created the kitchen brigade system.
 After serving in the French army, he brought his military hierarchy experience to a hotel kitchen in the 1800s to establish a kitchen hierarchy.
 The goal of the system was to streamline the kitchen duties and facilitate in the prevention of chaos.

 Another thing you may not know about Georges Auguste Escoffier is that he created the five French mother sauces.
 These sauces serve as the staring point for most sauces.
 The five French mother sauces are béchamel, velouté, espagnole, hollandaise, and tomato.
 The five sauces are all equally important for your cooking repertoire, and they all have their own special uses.
 They’re simple to make with a few ingredients (mostly flour, butter, and some sort of liquid) and a couple easy techniques.
 This is the reason I love Escoffier, a good béchamel has such a special place in my heart!